Public Health (MPH/PGDip/PGCert) (2023 Entry)

 - Pathways to the Public Health Workplace

-Teaching is generally organised within one week intensive study blocks, spanning one or two weeks.
+Module teaching is generally organised within intensive study blocks, spanning one or two weeks.
 Teaching methods include lectures, seminar and group work, and students will have opportunity to draw on their academic and work experience.
 Parts of the course are taught by visiting or guest clinical or academic lecturers.
 Additional optional transferrable skills training is also provided, including in using Microsoft Office applications and statistical software.

 Class sizes will vary, however on average they comprise of 20-25 students.

 There is a range of assessment styles, reflecting what is needed when working in public health, such as statistical reports, briefing papers, press releases, action plans, reflections, portfolios, verbal presentations (group and individual) and poster presentations.

 Most departments have reading lists available through Warwick Library.
 If you would like to view reading lists for the current cohort of students you can visit our Warwick Library web pageLink opens in a new window.

 Your personalised timetable will be complete when you are registered for all modules, listing your allocated lectures, seminars, and other small group classes.
 Your compulsory modules will be registered for you when you join us.

 Our department has a dedicated careers consultant to help boost your employability and prepare for a career.
 There are workshops and events throughout the year.
 Previous examples include:

 Established in 2000, Warwick Medical School (WMS) forms part of the Faculty of Science, Engineering and Medicine at the University of Warwick.
 Alongside a range of educational opportunities, WMS has a reputation for research excellence, investigating solutions to significant global health challenges.